Best Steps Of Growing Calla Lilies In Containers

 1. Acapulco Gold Calla Lily

 The Acapulco Gold is a strong contender for the title of the brightest calla lily.
 The bright yellow blooms give this variety its name.
-These flowers are enormous and colourful, and they make a big effect on any garden.
+These flowers are enormous and colourful, and they greatly affect any garden.

 2. Picasso Calla Lily

 The Picasso calla lily has striking dark purple blossoms with lovely white edging around the margins of the petals.
-These lovely blooms would look great in a flowerbed, vase, or outdoor arrangement.
+These gorgeous blooms would look great in a flowerbed, vase, or outdoor arrangement.

 The Picasso lilies prefer full sun and thrive in damp soil.
-They can also be used as a marginal aquatic, but should not be planted in baskets in water that is deeper than 12 inches.
+They can also be used as marginal aquatic but should not be planted in baskets in water that is deeper than 12 inches.
 Summer and October are the best times to see these flowers.

 3. Captain Melrose Calla Lily

 For their stunning colour, Captain Melrose calla lilies are in high demand.
-This flower is a must-have for brides all around the world because of its beautiful pink blush tones.
+This flower is a must-have for brides worldwide because of its beautiful pink blush tones.

 4. Pink Calla Lily

-This gorgeous flamingo variant of the Zantedeschia Rehmannia, or pink calla lily, is one of the most brilliant and stimulating calla lily kinds.
+This gorgeous flamingo variant of the Zantedeschia Rehmannia, or pink calla lily, is one of the most brilliant and stimulating.
 Pink calla lilies are a fantastic choice for adding colour to your garden or gift bouquets because they bloom between midsummer and the beginning of October.

-These stunning blossoms, like most calla lily hybrids, are resistant to both deer and rabbits (and toxic to any other critters– keep cats away! ), making them hardy garden flora.
+Like most calla lily hybrids, these stunning blossoms are resistant to deer and rabbits (and toxic to any other critters– keep cats away! ), making them hardy garden flora.
 These lilies thrive in moist soil and bright sun and can be grown in semi-aquatic containers.